 3. The only information which we require in order to send the newsletter is your email address.
-[The provision of other, separately marked data is voluntary; this data will be used to enable us to address you personally.]
-Following your confirmation, we will store your email address for the purpose of sending you the newsletter.
-The legal basis for this is Article 6 para.
-1 sentence 1 (a) GDPR.
+Following your confirmation, rapidmail will store your email address as well as your IP address for the purpose of sending you the newsletter.
+The legal basis for this is Article 6 Paragraph 1 Sentence 1 (a) GDPR.

-4. You can withdraw your consent to the sending of the newsletter and unsubscribe from the newsletter at any time.
-You can withdraw consent by clicking on the link provided in every newsletter email, or by sending us a message using the contact information given under “contact” on our website.
+5. You can withdraw your consent to the sending of the newsletter and unsubscribe from the newsletter at any time.
+You can withdraw consent by clicking on the link provided in every newsletter email (unsubscribe from newsletter), or by sending us a message using the contact information provided under “Imprint” on our website.

-5. Please note that we will analyse your user behaviour when we send you the newsletter.
+6. Please note that we will analyse your user behaviour when we send you the newsletter.
 To enable this analysis, the emails which we send contain “web beacons” or “tracking pixels”, which represent single-pixel image files that are stored on our website.
-To carry out the analysis, we combine the data listed in Section 3 and the web beacons with your email address and an individual ID.
-[OPTIONAL: Links within the newsletter also contain this ID.]
-[EITHER:] The data will only be collected in pseudonymised form, which means that the IDs will not be combined with other personal data belonging to you and it will not be possible to directly identify you.
-[OR:] We use the data gathered in this way to create a user profile, so that we can tailor the newsletter to your personal interests.
-We record when you read our newsletters and which links you click on within the newsletters, in order to gather information about your personal interests.
-We combine this data with information on actions you carry out on our website.
+To carry out the analysis, we combine the data listed in Section 2 and the web beacons with your email address and an individual ID.
+The data will only be collected in pseudonymised form, which means that the IDs will not be combined with other personal data belonging to you and it will not be possible to directly identify you.

 Section 9 — Use of social media plug-ins